Motion to Approve

 Accordingly, while I welcome the Crown Court order, I hope that my noble and learned friend the Minister may be able to reassure me that the provisions of this order are just a first step—more than just the putting of the tip of a toe in the water; I want to see the whole foot and more in there—and that these measures may be extended in due course to the decisions of a wider category of judges.

-My Lords, I am grateful to the noble and learned Lord for his usually thorough and precise introduction.
+My Lords, I am grateful to the noble and learned Lord for his usual thorough and precise introduction.
 I will confine my remarks to the order that relates to Crown Courts, and I say at the outset that I welcome it as an initial step.
 However, I share, almost word for word, the views and reservations just expressed by the noble Baroness, Lady Anelay.

 I chair National Trading Standards, which is responsible, on behalf of BEIS, for delivering national and regional consumer protection enforcement activities in England and Wales.
 Scotland has similar but distinct arrangements.
 The teams we fund are located within local authorities and use local authority trading standards powers to investigate and bring prosecutions against organised crime groups, which perpetrate consumer scams targeting often vulnerable consumers, and which, as a side-effect, thereby undermine legitimate businesses and traders.
 Clearly, the objective is to bring the perpetrators to court.
 A typical example would be Allan John Coutts, a rogue trader who ran a tarmac repair business across England and Wales, operating under several trading names to avoid detection.
 He used a lorry specifically designed to resemble an official vehicle to cold-call customers to obtain driveway repair work.
 The work itself was often of very poor quality; sometimes he simply dumped loose chippings on existing driveways with no solution to hold them in place.
 He demanded cash for this work, often accompanying people to their banks to “help” them withdraw the cash.
 Very rapidly, the customers would then discover that the five-year guarantee that he offered was worthless, and Coutts and their money had vanished.
 When it came to court, Anthony Rees from the NTS investigation team received a judge’s commendation for his work on bringing Coutts to justice, and Coutts himself received a prison sentence of five and a half years.
 That was a good outcome, but justice needs to be seen to be done.